 January is the perfect month to spring clean your finances.
 So I thought it was time to reintroduce my Money Mondays series.

-Looking back on this time last year, my finances have improved so much.
-I paid off my 25k Lloyds loan.
+Looking back at this time last year, my finances have improved so much.
+I FINALLY paid off my 25k Lloyds loan.
 I also managed to pay off one of my credit cards this month.
 Just by leaving the card at home always and upping my minimum payments over a 4-month period to clear it.

-However there are a few things, which has set me back.
+However, there are a few things, which has set me back.
 I could write a book on what not to do in life and that includes personal finances.
-My achilles heel?
+My Achilles heel?
 I tend to spend money on eating out and drinking during stressful periods.

 So it’s time to kickstart the year by looking at 5 easy ways to save money in 2019.